pedrosbmartins/downtoearth/README.md

 > And if it was 1 m in diameter, where would Earth's orbit be?

-This type of thought experiment can lead to interesting personal insights about astronomical scales.
+This thought experiment can lead to interesting personal insights about astronomical scales.
 It's an amazing exercise to scale down the universe and map these unfathomable distances to those of your own geographical context, of which you have better intuition.

-In order to bring these thought experiments to live and allow others to use their own geographical intuition, the **downtoearth** project was born.
+To bring these thought experiments to life and allow others to use their own geographical intuition, the **downtoearth** project was born.

 It is a simple interactive visualization tool built around a purpose-built JSON schema, that can be used to plot astronomical objects and their distances (or anything else of interest) scaled down and overlaid anywhere on the Earth's surface.